 vii.
 The degree of operating efficiency in the billing, record keeping and adjustment function, other costs such as interest, collection costs and bad debts etc., would also have an impact on the size of the investment in receivables.
 The rising trend in these costs would depress the size of investment in receivables.

 A firm may follow an easy or strict credit policy.
 The firm following a liberal credit policy sells their goods or services to their customers easily on credit.
-On the contrary, firms with strict credit policy generally offer credit sales to selected customers only.
+On the contrary, firms with strict credit policies generally offer credit sales to selected customers only.